rjojjr/torch-tuner/ROADMAP.md

 - Add ability to use JSON configs instead of argument config
 - Add change serve model with API endpoint
 - Fix eval_loss stat is not printed
+- Add ability to use unsloth for memory/GPU constrained users
+- Add ability to use flash_attention